tomcatling/minimal_authenticator/README.md

-This is a very minimal authenticator which allows you to 'bake' a set of usernames and passwords into JupyterHub.
+This is a very minimal authenticator allowing a set of usernames and hashed passwords to be provided for JupyterHub.

 The usernames and passwords given here are currently: